All posts by weblio PH

 2.

-(Please send the idea on the the chatbox as a record/hint for next step.)
+(Please send the ideas in the chatbox as a record/hint for the next step.)

 Part F_4 Preparing